croservices/cro/docs/reference/cro-http-router.md

 ## Adding custom response body serializers

-Custom body serializers implement the `Cro::HTTP::BodySerializer` role.
+Custom body serializers implement the `Cro::BodySerializer` role.
 They can decide when they are applicable by considering the type of the body and/or the response headers (most typically the `content-type` header).

 Body serializers can be applied when configuring `Cro::HTTP::Server`, in which